What is Overhead Expense?

 The discussion below also presents an alternative approach to overhead costing, Activity-Based Costing (ABC).
 This approach, arguably, does measure per-unit overhead costs directly.

-Overhead Plays an Important Role in Competitive Strategy
+The Overhead Concept Plays a Role in Competitive Strategy

 Business firms set "overhead" objectives when planning their cost structures.
 Overhead targets are in fact a vital component of the firm's high-level business strategy.